NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/find-recipients-with-access-or-language-needs.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Find recipients with access or language needs
+title: Finding recipients with access or language needs
 parent: Using NHS Notify
-nav_order: 15
+nav_order: 11
 permalink: /using-nhs-notify/find-recipients-with-access-or-language-needs
+section: Writing a message
 ---

 NHS Notify identifies people who need messages in accessible formats or other languages (sometimes called preferences).